Translation Stage

 The 3 axis translation stage is a type of motion control system used in engineering applications that requires precise positioning and movement of an object in three perpendicular directions.
 These stages typically consist of three linear actuators that enable movement in the X, Y, and Z axes.

-The precision of 3-axis translation stages can range from a few microns to sub-nanometer levels, depending on the design and the quality of manufacturing.
+The precision of this type of stage can range from a few microns to sub-nanometer levels, depending on the design and the quality of manufacturing.
 We can enhance the resolution and repeatability of the stage by adding feedback sensors such as encoders or interferometers.
 Engineers can integrate 3-axis translation stages with other motion control systems, such as rotary stages or robotic arms, to achieve complex motion profiles for advanced manufacturing, scientific research, or aerospace.